gbernstein/gbdes/README.md

 # gbdes
-Gary's DECam instrumental signature fitting and processing programs
+This is a significantly modified fork of Gary Bernstein's DECam instrumental signature fitting and processing programs.
+The algorithms and the C++ user interface are unchanged, but the code has been refactored to allow for wrapping in python and to improve the memory-safety.
+A python wrapper has been added using [pybind11](https://pybind11.readthedocs.io).
+Finally, a Cmake build and an EUPS build (which just runs the cmake build) have been added.

 ## Description
 This repo contains code for deriving photometric and astrometric calibration solutions for complex multi-detector astronomical imagers.
 The methods and uses of these codes are quite complex and currently poorly documented.
 It's coming along.
 My apologies in advance for the unprofessional nature of this repository!